databricks/reference-apps/logs_analyzer/README.md

 refashion the code samples for their needs.

-Additionally, this is meant to be a practical guide for using Spark in your systems, so we'll even touch other technologies that are compatible with Spark - such as where to store your files.
+Additionally, this is meant to be a practical guide for using Spark in your systems, so we'll even reference other technologies that are compatible with Spark - such as file systems that are suitable for large datasets.

 ## How to use this project